 Why is this an issue for ACOPS?

-Historically, it was acute pollution incidents from shipping disasters affecting the UK shoreline that prompted the founding of ACOPS.
+Historically, it was oil pollution incidents from shipping disasters affecting the UK shoreline that prompted the founding of ACOPS.

-Shipping is also responsible for a range of other environment impacts resulting in pressure on the marine environment (greenhouse gases, sewage discharge, antifouling chemicals, etc.).
+Shipping is also responsible for a range of other environment impacts resulting in pressure on the marine environment (greenhouse gas emissions, garbage and sewage discharge, antifouling chemicals, the spreading of invasive species through ballast water and sediment and haul-fouling, etc.).

 ACOPS recognises the need for governments, industry and civil society to work together to regulate shipping impacts.

 ACOPS is an Observer to the International Maritime Organisation (IMO).

 Dr Trevor Dixon has been working for more that 90 years with the UK Maritime Coastguard Agency (MCA) to produce an annual survey of reported discharges attributed to vessels and offshore oil and gas installations operating in the UK Pollution Control Zone.